North Carolina Beach Sites: 10 Places to Play Near Wilmington

 While in Wilmington, stop by Burgwin-Wright House and Gardens.
 This attraction ranks among the top North Carolina Beach sites because it’s the only colonial-era structure in Wilmington open to the public.

-Start with a mansion tour where each room features 18th- and 19th-century antiques and objects.
+Start with a mansion tour where each room features 18th- and 19th-century antiques.
 Then stroll the 1 acre gardens separated into distinct areas, including a rose garden and orchard.
 Other must-sees include previous jail cells, a free-standing kitchen and period cookware.
 Guided tours occur Monday through Saturday and last one hour.

 Carolina Beach State Park